Updates

 Not surprisingly, our path forward finds its roots in our past.

 For Jen, before there was a podcast, there was a blog: “The Pith of Pop.”
-I’d been awed by her vast pop-culture knowledge since we first met (she’s like a walking IMDB, but more reliable), and nagged her to flex that greymatter.
-So as far back as 2003, she’d share her take on all flavors of movies, TV shows, music, and books.
+I’d been awed by her vast pop-culture knowledge since we first met (she’s like a walking IMDB, but more reliable), and nagged her to flex that greymatter. what do you use ivermectin for So as far back as 2003, she’d share her take on all flavors of movies, TV shows, music, and books.
 Her first taste of podcasting was actually a regular “Pith of Pop” segment on my Hawaii show, “HawaiiUP.”
 That segment was where “The Transmission” was born.
 And now, in a way, that segment is also the root of our new show: Popspotting.

 For our new show, Jen will shift into the driver’s seat.
 She is, after all, the pop-culture genius between us.
 I’m just the fast-talking producer.
 Our scope will be purposefully broad.
 Movies, television, music, and books, of course, plus perhaps some art, some tech, and pop-culture news.
 There will also be regular segments, which Jen is furiously developing right now.

 But most importantly, we’ll continue to invite — no, beg for — comments and contributions from our listeners.
 Our friends.
 You.
-The people we’ve truly grown to love and enjoyed chatting with over the past half decade.
-Perhaps “LOST” was how we first connected.
+The people we’ve truly grown to love and enjoyed chatting with over the past half decade. ivermectin cream for scabies Perhaps “LOST” was how we first connected.
 Or Hawaiiana, or photography, or Facebook or Twitter.
 Together, we hope Popspotting can become our new hub for rich, fun, wide-ranging conversation.

 Watch this space.
 And if you have any suggestions, ideas, questions or even random thoughts to share, we’d love to hear them.
 Popspotting is us.
 Let’s get to it.